How to make a submission

 You must send a copy of your paper submission to the applicant.
 Contact details for where to send your submission will be on the submission form and in the public notice.

 Try to avoid changing your submission after you have sent it or sending in duplicate submissions.
 If you state in your submission that you wish to be heard and need to change your mind later, let the EPA know as soon as possible.
 The submission form will tell you how to get in touch.

 Try not to change your mind from not being heard to being heard.
 If you do we may not have allocated you a speaking time at the hearing, or provided you with all the information you need to know for the hearing.

 After the closing date of submissions, a copy of your submission, including all personal information, will be provided to the applicant, decision-makers and possibly to other parties in the process.

-- If you are an organisation or company, your full business and contact details will be publicly available and published on the EPA website.
+- If you are an organisation or company, your full business and contact details will be publicly available and published on the our website.

-- For individual submitters, your name and any information in your submission may be publicly available and published on the EPA website.
+- For individual submitters, your name and any information in your submission may be publicly available and published on our website.